aiven/aiven-docs/docs/products/clickhouse/concepts/clickhouse-tiered-storage.md

 ## Typical use case

-In your Aiven for ClickHouse service, there is a significant amount of data that is there for a while and is hardly ever accessed.
-It's stored on SSD and, thus, high-priced.
+In your Aiven for ClickHouse service, there is a significant amount of data that is there for a while and is rarely accessed.
+It's stored on SSD and high-priced.
 You decide to [enable](/docs/products/clickhouse/howto/enable-tiered-storage) tiered storage for your service to make your data storage more efficient and reduce the costs.
 For that purpose, you contact the sales team at [sales@aiven.io](mailto:sales@aiven.io) to have it enabled on your project, and